-Here are three approaches that schools can focus on to help prevent and tackle bullying:
+Here are two key approaches that schools and further education settings can focus on to help prevent and tackle bullying:

 1. Focus on a whole-school approach

-School leaders, governors and trustees, school staff, and parents and carers need to work together to design an effective whole-school strategy to prevent bullying.
+School or college leaders, governors or parent councils, school or college staff, and parents and carers need to work together to design an effective whole-school strategy to prevent bullying.
 This may include:

-- training school staff to help them understand the different types of bullying and the impact these may have on mental health and wellbeing.
-Effective training should help staff to feel confident to tackle bullying, manage challenge behaviours, and know how to deal with different situations, such as prejudice-based language, for example
+- training school/college staff to help them understand the different types of bullying and the impact these may have on mental health and wellbeing.
+Effective training should help staff to feel confident to tackle bullying, manage challenging behaviours, and know how to deal with different situations, such as prejudice-based language, for example

-- adopting a firm but non-judgmental and non-shaming approach to addressing bullying behaviours – and making sure to separate the child from the behaviour
+- adopting a firm but non-judgmental and non-shaming approach to addressing bullying behaviours – and making sure to separate the child or young person from the behaviour

-- encouraging all school staff and pupils to be alert to signs of bullying, and have the skills to know what to do if they witness bullying
+- encouraging all school/college staff and pupils to be alert to signs of bullying, and have the skills to know what to do if they witness bullying

-- being aware of the importance of the physical environment of the school and how breaktimes and lunchtimes are organised, for example this may involve monitoring school bullying hotspots.
+- being aware of the importance of the physical environment of the school/college and how breaktimes and lunchtimes are organised - this may involve monitoring school bullying hotspots.

 2. Design an effective anti-bullying policy

-All schools should have a behaviour policy in place that focuses on preventing all forms of bullying among pupils.
+All education settings should have a behaviour policy in place that focuses on preventing all forms of bullying among pupils.
 It can also be helpful to involve parents in designing these policies.

 - instruct pupils and staff on what to do and who to tell if they witness bullying

-- help students to feel confident about reporting bullying
+- help pupils to feel confident about reporting bullying

-- have clear procedures for dealing with children who bully
+- have clear procedures for dealing with children and young people who bully

-- have additional support in place for children who are bullied to prevent their mental health from deteriorating – this may be through pastoral care or counselling, or through linking up with external community support services
+- have additional support in place for children and young people who are bullied to prevent their mental health from deteriorating – this may be through pastoral care or counselling, or through linking up with external community support services

 - have clear procedures for recording and monitoring bullying incidents (what, when, frequency, triggers, consequences and effectiveness) – this will help shape future actions

-- consider sharing specific reports on bullying (with detailed analysis) with governors and trustees.
+- consider sharing specific reports on bullying (with detailed analysis) with governors, parent councils and trustees.